googleapis/mcp-toolbox-sdk-python/packages/toolbox-langchain/README.md

 ### How it works

-The `ToolboxClient` (and `ToolboxSyncClient`) allows you to specify functions (or coroutines for the async client) that dynamically generate HTTP headers for every request sent to the Toolbox server.
+The `ToolboxClient` allows you to specify functions (or coroutines for the async client) that dynamically generate HTTP headers for every request sent to the Toolbox server.
 The most common use case is to add an Authorization header with a bearer token (e.g., a Google ID token).

 These header-generating functions are called just before each request, ensuring that fresh credentials or header values can be used.